 During her tenure with the league, Kempf has also established NPF Media LLC, a private investment group that financially supports League growth in the specific areas of League Office operations, expansion, sponsorships and increased media coverage.

-Kempf has also established the NPF Championship Series as a destination event to showcase to best talent in fastpitch softball.
+Kempf has also established the NPF Championship Series as a destination event to showcase the best talent in fastpitch softball.
 This four-day event is the culmination of the regular season and offers an attractive television product and family friendly activity.

 Thanks to Kempf’s efforts, the 2014 season marks two important milestones for the League.
 First, the NPF has secured the largest television deal in the history of professional softball – more than 30 games will be televised on two networks during the three-month season.
 Also, the addition of the Pennsylvania Rebellion marks the first time in NPF history that the league has welcomed a minor league baseball team owner to its expansion ranks.